ropensci/dev_guide/pkg_building.Rmd

 * For functions that manipulate an object/data and return an object/data of the same type, make the object/data the first argument of the function so as to enhance compatibility with the pipe operator (`%>%`)

+* Package functions importing data should not import data to the global environment, but return objects (required).
+Assignments to the global environment are to be avoided in general.

 * For more information on how to style your code, name functions, and R scripts inside the `R/` folder, we recommend reading the [code chapter in Hadley's book](http://r-pkgs.had.co.nz/r.html).

 ## README